About

 Frequently Asked Questions

-• The working group will be composed of five members, mirroring the successful collaborative approach used to plan the July 4, 2023 activities.
-The working group will research and evaluate all facets of the planning process.
-The working group will undertake research, community engagement activities, and conduct RFQ/RFP processes to inform recommendations to the City Council as the ultimate decision-making authority.
+The working group is composed of five members and will research and evaluate all facets of the planning process.
+The working group is responsible for research, analysis, community engagement activities, and RFQ/RFP processes to inform recommendations to the City Council as the ultimate decision-making authority.
 Updates will be provided regularly to ensure that community members are actively apprised of the group’s work.

-• Yes.
-All meeting agendas and minutes will be available on this website.
+Yes.
+All meeting agendas and minutes are available on this website.
 Updates will be provided regularly via the City’s eNews.

-The Department of Justice Office of Victims of Crime has repeatedly underscored the importance of establishing a trauma-informed process for the planning of a permanent memorial.
-It will be the responsibility of the experts in the Resiliency Division to manage the engagement of victims’ families, injured survivors, and those present and directly impacted in a way that thoughtfully and sensitively balances their mental and emotional health needs with the desire to provide input and feedback.
-The Resiliency Division team will provide an individualized approach to communication and ongoing engagement that serves the needs of each family.
+The Department of Justice Office of Victims of Crime has repeatedly underscored the importance of establishing a trauma-informed process for the planning of a permanent Place of Remembrance.
+The Resiliency Division will manage the engagement of victims’ families, injured survivors, and those present and directly impacted in a way that thoughtfully and sensitively balances their mental and emotional health needs with the desire to provide input and feedback.
+The Resiliency Division will provide an individualized approach to communication and ongoing engagement that serves the needs of each family.